Home » Appetizer Recipes » Peperonata

 • Tomato passata – As I always say, quality matters.
 Better quality tomato passata is thicker and richer which means a better result in the end.
 Be sure to read the “Substitutions” section for more information on what else you can use.

-• Garlic – Fresh, plump garlic cloves give flavor that bottled minced garlic and garlic powder can’t so this is definitely a case of fresh is best.
+• Garlic – Fresh, plump garlic cloves give a flavor that bottled minced garlic and garlic powder can’t so this is definitely a case of fresh is best.

 • Extra virgin olive oil – Peperonata really shines when made with delicious olive oil.
 It doesn’t have to be the most expensive, just a decent supermarket variety will be fine.